 05 of 05

-While you can do very detailed work with pastel, it is particularly effective when used for bold, simple compositions like this one.
+While you can do very detailed work with pastel, it is particularly effective when used for bold, simple compositions such as this one.
 The petals on the (artificial) subjects were very solid in color, so variations were added to create texture and interest.

-I've sketched the outline of the blue flower in black and the pink one using pale pink pastel.
+Notice how the outline of the blue flower is sketched in black and the pink one has pale pink pastel.
 Using colored medium to sketch lightly, rather than a graphite pencil, ensures that your drawing won't have odd gray lines.
 Graphite can also repel other media and it compresses the paper so it can be difficult to overwork and erase.

 With the basic shape laid out, petals are built up in bold, broad areas of the main colors.
 Lighter and darker hues are added to create variation, texture, and form.

-- Background shading in contrasting colors adds energy, especially in the foreground, which pushes the closer bloom towards the viewer.
+- Background shading in contrasting colors adds energy, especially in the foreground, which pushes the closer bloom toward the viewer.

 - Black pastel can create a visual black hole—the centers here are too dense, so you can lift off some color with a kneadable eraser and add touches of purple and dark green.